 Background

-Although prior research has demonstrated the feasibility of recruiting research subjects through Facebook advertising, less is known about the effectiveness of differing ad content and strategies to recruit military veterans.
+Although prior research has demonstrated the feasibility of recruiting research subjects through Facebook advertising, less is known about the effectiveness of varying? ad content and strategies to recruit military veterans.

 Methods

 Facebook advertisements tailored to military veterans with links to a brief online survey were posted for six weeks, beginning in January 2017.
-Using a factorial design, we varied advertisements with three images (person taking a survey; veteran with his family; soldiers marching) and five headlines informed by behavioral economics principles (social norms; altruism; empowerment; incentive; and sharing), resulting in a total of 15 variations.
+Using a full factorial design, we varied advertisements with three images (person taking a survey; veteran with his family; soldiers marching) and five headlines informed by behavioral economics principles (social norms; altruism; empowerment; incentive; and sharing), resulting in a total of 15 variations.
 Outcomes included degree of ad engagement, ranging from low (impressions) to medium (link clicks) to high (survey participation), and cost effectiveness.
-Logistic regression models using full factorial interaction were constructed and predicted probability of each outcome was calculated.
+Negative binomial models incorporating the full factorial design were used to compare image and headline main effects and interactions on each outcome.

 Results